Listeriosis: Epidemiology

 Listeria has also been reported to colonize the hearts of some patients.
 The overall incidence of cardiac infections caused by Listeria is relatively low, with 7–10% of case reports indicating some form of heart involvement.
-There is some evidence that small subpopulations of clinical isolates are more capable of colonizing the heart throughout the course of infection, but cardiac manifestations are usually sporadic and may rely on a combination of bacterial factors and host predispositions, as they do with other strains of cardiotropic bacteria.
+There is some evidence that small subpopulations of clinical isolates are more capable of colonizing the heart throughout the infection.
+Cardiac manifestations are usually sporadic and may rely on a combination of bacterial factors and host predispositions, as they do with other strains of cardiotropic bacteria.

-Recent outbreaks
+Notable outbreaks

-According to the Centers for Disease Control and Prevention (CDC) there are about 1,600 cases of listeriosis annually in the United States.
+According to the Centers for Disease Control and Prevention (CDC), there are about 1,600 cases of listeriosis annually in the United States.
 Compared to 1996–1998, the incidence of listeriosis had declined by about 38% by 2003.
 However, illnesses and deaths continue to occur.
-On average from 1998 to 2008, 2.4 outbreaks per year were reported to the CDC.
+On average, from 1998 to 2008, 2.4 outbreaks per year were reported to the CDC.
 Some notable ones are listed below.

 2002 United States outbreak

-A large outbreak occurred in 2002, when 54 illnesses, 8 deaths, and 3 fetal deaths in 9 states were found to be associated with consumption of contaminated turkey deli meat.
+A large outbreak occurred in 2002, when 54 illnesses, 8 deaths, and 3 fetal deaths in 9 states were found to be associated with the consumption of contaminated turkey deli meat.